 Dr. Holmes’ obtained his Ph.D. in Biochemistry from the University of Colorado in the lab of Dr. Robert Batey.
-Dr. Holmes’ thesis used a number of biophysical approaches to characterize the RNA-binding properties of the Sox2 transcription factor, a protein indispensable for regulating pluripotency in embryonic stem cells.
+Dr. Holmes’ thesis characterized the RNA-binding properties of the Sox2 transcription factor, a protein indispensable for regulating pluripotency in embryonic stem cells, using a number of biophysical approaches.
 Dr. Holmes has additional research experience working with nucleic acids, including the characterization of an improved RNA-based live-cell imaging technique and the investigation of several RNA-based mechanisms of gene regulation.

 Zachariah Holmes, Ph.D.